jeffbski/modulize/README.md

 ![Implementation Diagram - implementation.png](implementation.png)

-Note: If this diagram (implementation.png) does not come up inline - [click here to view the diagram](implementation.png) or visit the graphic in the source tree.
+Note: If this diagram (implementation.png) does not come up inline, you can view it in root of this source directory.

 ## Installation